Skip to main content

 Shkembe Chorba (Шкембе чорба)

-Tripe soup, a traditional hangover cure.
-Rich and flavorful, often eaten late at night or early morning.
+Tripe soup with a long-standing reputation as a hangover cure.
+Rich and well-spiced, it's eaten late at night or first thing in the morning.

 Mekitsa (Мекица)